Intro: Add Aux to Sonos Using Raspberry Pi

 Next we're going to enable the built-in VNC server.
 This makes things so much easier as you can simply copy and paste commands via VNC rather than typing them.
 Select GUI Menu (the little raspberry on the taskbar) > Preferences > Raspberry Pi Configuration > Interfaces.
 Click Enabled next to VNC and then OK.
 After a few seconds a VNC icon will appear on the taskbar.
 Click it and then the menu icon at the top right (box with 3 horizontal lines) and then Options.
 In the Security options set Encryption to "Prefer off" and Authentication as "VNC password".
 A password box will pop up.
 Enter "raspberry" (without the quotes) for the password into each box and click OK.
 You will get a second warning box that you have to click OK to confirm.
 We're setting up an audio streamer, not storing nuclear codes :)

 Next we need to set the default screen resolution.
 This may seem silly seeing as how we're already connected to a monitor but later when you connect via VNC without a monitor attached (headless, as they say) it will revert back to the Pi's default 640x480 resolution which is a very tiny screen to work with!
 Select GUI Menu > Preferences > Raspberry Pi Configuration > Set Resolution.
-Set it to 1280x720 then click OK and Yes to reboot.
+Set it to 1280x720 or higher and click OK and Yes to reboot.

 At this point you may want to start using VNC to control the Pi.
 Open up the VNC control panel on the Raspbian desktop again and look for the IP address under "Connectivity".
 Install and run a VNC viewer on your regular computer and use that IP address to connect and enter "raspberry" (without the quotes) as the password.
 I used TightVNC for Windows.
 After you've connected you can save the Pi's VNC connection as a shortcut on your desktop to quickly connect in the future bypassing the logon screen.
 You will get a warning about saving the password within the shortcut.
 Again, the codes.
 To copy and paste into the Pi's terminal window, select or highlight the text or commands on your regular computer, hit Ctrl-C (literally hit the Ctrl and C key on your keyboard at the same time) or right-click and select "Copy", then activate the Pi's VNC viewer window and RIGHT-click inside the terminal window right on the cursor and select Paste.